pchapin/clac/README.md

   often, and should be working at all times.
 The recommended way of doing Clac development on Windows is by using Visual Studio.

++ Using Visual Stdio Code.

 + Using Eclipse for C/C++ Programmers (Eclipse with the CDT).
 The project files for this development environment assume the Cygwin C++ tool chain.
 If you want to use Eclipse on a Unix-like system, you will likely need to make adjustments.
 Note that the Eclipse project is configured to use the provided Makefile to do the actual build.

++ Using CLion from JetBrains.
+The project files for this development environment assume the Cygwin tool chain.
+I'm not sure what is involved in generalizing this so the same profile files can be used on other platforms.

 + Using Code::Blocks and the provided `clac.workspace` file.
 This build configuration is not tested regularly, and may need some adjustments before it will work.
 Note that the version of